brakmic/miniDevOps/README.md

 ## Setup

-The `config.yml` contains a recommended Kind cluster configuration.
+The [config.yml](./config.yml) contains a recommended Kind cluster configuration.
 Feel free to adapt to your needs.

-To run the image execute the following command.
-The `/var/run/docker.sock` volume binding makes it possible to communicate with host's Docker instance.
+To run the image, execute the following command:

 ```bash
 $ docker run --rm -it --rm -v /var/run/docker.sock:/var/run/docker.sock --network=host --workdir /root brakmic/devops:latest
 ```
-Now try to create a new cluster by using Kind as shown in the screenshot below.
+The `/var/run/docker.sock` volume binding makes it possible to communicate with host's Docker instance.

+From the container's shell create a new cluster with: `kind cluster create --name hbr-cluster`.

 [![mini_devops](./images/minidevops.png)](https://github.com/brakmic/miniDevOps/blob/dc198a8a54af670753833408d7263432a31a40cf/images/minidevops.png)

-There is also a shell script, `create_cluster.sh`, that takes care of cluster creation and NGINX-Ingress deployment.
-Just enter the cluster name as its only parameter and the rest will be done automatically.
+There is also a shell script, `create_cluster.sh`, that both creates the cluster and deploys NGINX IngressController.

+Run it this way: `./create_cluster.sh hbr-cluster`

 [![create_cluster_script](./images/setup_cluster.png)](https://github.com/brakmic/miniDevOps/blob/dc198a8a54af670753833408d7263432a31a40cf/images/setup_cluster.png)